 with Dorthe Kronborg Allen, SEN Consultant

-Earlier this year, Dorthe provided us with her top tips for discussing SEN with parents.
+Earlier this year, Dorthe provided us with her top tips to discuss SEN with parents.
 Dorthe has completed a variety of courses with us at Real Training and you can read more about her time studying with us here.
 This article provides a really useful overview of effectively discussing SEN with parents.
-If you have any questions for Dorthe please feel free to comment at the bottom of the article.

 Teachers, parents and learners are a team.
 Together we cover all the essential contexts and bases for support that lead to a learner’s progress.
 We are all working toward the same goal, albeit with differences in our respective motivations and methods.
 Sometimes, the introduction of the ‘SEN variable’ into this team equation can be the cause of tension and stress, especially when an initial meeting is scheduled with parents to discuss observations that point toward the need for intervention.
 In fact, parents of children with special needs often report feeling overwhelmed by such meetings – even if it is not the first time they are attending one – and thus we need to proceed with care and professionalism.

-To assist with the planning of meetings to speak to parents about SEN I created the following acronym, quite early in my career, to remind me of the five areas to be mindful of before, during and after the meeting:
+To assist with the planning of meetings to discuss SEN with parents I created the following acronym, quite early in my career, to remind me of the five areas to be mindful of before, during and after the meeting:

 Honesty.
 It is important to be direct and to tell parents the pertinent information about their child’s strengths and weaknesses – from both the academic and pastoral perspective – and to explain what this has meant for the child thus far in their learning journey.
 Sugarcoating the situation in the hope that parents will accept the information more readily only causes confusion and makes it sound as if the school doesn’t have a solid intervention plan for the child.
 For children who do not have a formal diagnosis, it is really important that you do not make any suggestion (or an informal diagnosis) about the particular special need category you suspect, and you should always avoid referring to a specific SEN condition even if you are certain you know what the diagnosis would be.
 I have often had parents offer their own ‘diagnosis’, asking me to confirm their suspicions about their child and this is the golden moment to indicate that an external assessment by a qualified professional would be useful.